 Apart from their symbolic significance, bluebells have practical uses as well.
 In the past, bluebells were used to make glue.
 The sap of the bluebell plant was boiled down to create a sticky substance that was used to bind books.
 Additionally, bluebells were also used as a diuretic and a treatment for snakebites.

 In conclusion, bluebell flowers are not only beautiful but also rich in history and cultural significance.
 From their historical significance to their practical uses, bluebells are a fascinating flower to learn about.

 Bluebell flowers originate as wild flowers which make them very hardy and yet they have a simple beauty popular among gardeners.

-The bright blue flowers of will bring spring color to any garden along with providing nectar to wildlife in the bell shaped flowers.
+The bright blue flowers will bring spring color to any garden along with providing nectar for wildlife in the bell shaped flowers.

 This is a native wild flower and therefore requires very little care and is generally grown easiest from bulbs.